DevOps-MBSE/AaC/docs/docs/dev_guide/profiling.md

 To get started using the `cProfile` profiler you will need to import the profile into a new or existing plugin.

-If you are using `cProfile` this can be done with an import:

 ```python
 import cProfile
 ```